paolodragone/pymzn/README.md

 It is not necessary but strongly recommended to insert the path to the directory containing the binaries of the libminizinc tools into the PATH environment variable.

+There is also a `minizinc` package available through `apt-get`, but it is an older version and PyMzn has not been tested with it, so we recommend you to compile libminizinc from sources.

 To use MiniZinc one also needs (at least) one compatible CSP solver installed.
 The default one assumed by this library is Gecode 4.4.0, which you can